DanieleFalanga/Network_Infrastructures/Polverini/1.Optical Network/Optical Network.md

 ### OLT (Optical Line Terminals)

-Optical line terminals are used at the end of a point-to-point link to multiplex and demultiplex wavelenghts.
+Optical line terminals are used at the end of a point-to-point link to multiplex and demultiplex wavelengths.

 It is composed by three functional elements:
 - Transponder (O/E/O):